François Loeser

 He was awarded the CNRS Silver Medal in 2011 and the Charles-Louis de Saulces de Freycinet Prize of the French Academy of Sciences in 2007.
 He was awarded an ERC Advanced Investigator Grant in 2010 and has been a Plenary Speaker at the European Congress of Mathematics in Amsterdam in 2008.
 In 2014 Loeser was an Invited Speaker at the International Congresses of Mathematicians in Seoul.
 In 2015 he was elected as a fellow of the American Mathematical Society "for contributions to algebraic and arithmetic geometry and to model theory".

 He was elected member of Academia Europaea in 2019.
+In 2025-26, he was awarded the Jacques Tits Chair founded by the Belgian Mathematical Society.